 - Boards of regulated funds may enter into, renew or materially amend investment advisory contracts, underwriting and distribution agreements and Rule 12b-1 plans, and select a regulated fund's independent public accountant, at non-in-person meetings.
-The relief expires after June 15, 2020. - Business development companies and closed-end registered funds may file notices under Rule 23c-2 for the full or partial call or redemption of any security less than 30 days prior to the call or redemption date, provided that such notice complies with notice requirements under the governing documents for such security and applicable law.
-The relief expires after June 15, 2020. - Regulated funds can change the time, date or location of an annual shareholder meeting without amending their proxy materials, subject to compliance with applicable state law requirements and certain other conditions. - Form N-CEN and Form N-PORT submissions, and annual and semi-annual shareholder reports, that registered investment companies are required to file or transmit between March 13, 2020 and April 30, 2020 may be filed or transmitted by a date that is no later than 45 days after the original due date for such filing or report.
+The relief expires after August 15, 2020 (extended from the original expiration date of June 15, 2020). - Business development companies and closed-end registered funds may file notices under Rule 23c-2 for the full or partial call or redemption of any security less than 30 days prior to the call or redemption date, provided that such notice complies with notice requirements under the governing documents for such security and applicable law.
+The relief expires after August 15, 2020 (extended from the original expiration date of June 15, 2020). - Regulated funds can change the time, date or location of an annual shareholder meeting without amending their proxy materials, subject to compliance with applicable state law requirements and certain other conditions. - Form N-CEN and Form N-PORT submissions, and annual and semi-annual shareholder reports, that registered investment companies are required to file or transmit between March 13, 2020 and June 30, 2020 (extended from the original eligibility period end date of April 30, 2020) may be filed or transmitted by a date that is no later than 45 days after the original due date for such filing or report.